 Mistake #5: Giving up too soon

 It can be challenging to maintain a budget at first.
 Some people give up when it feels too restrictive.
 And others give up after they spend too much one month.

 When a budget doesn’t seem to be working out initially, it’s tempting to throw in the towel.

 Avoid this mistake by creating a budgeting habit you can stick with long-term.

-Like any other habit, it takes time and patience.
+Like any other habit, it takes time and patience to create accurate budgets.

 Do what you need to do to make budgeting easy and satisfying.
 And incentivize it if you need to.